RausellLab/NCBoost-2/README.md

 ### 2. Download the feature file

-NCBoost 2 features are available [here]().
+NCBoost 2 features are available [here](), for more than .
 Compressed tabix-indexed files are provided for each chromosomes (total size = XXX Go), and can be downloaded using the following command:
 ```
-gsutil cp gs://ncboost-cbl/ncboost_score_hg38_v20250711.tsv.gz
 ```
 Move the downloaded data to data/WG_annotated/
 ```